-Suede shoes and boots in the winter are a big fashion yes.
-Keeping your suede in good shape during the winter?
-That’s where things get more complicated—wintry elements like rain, sleet, and snow aren’t particularly kind to suede shoes.
-That being said, with a little bit of planning, and some extra attention, you don’t have to make fashion choices based on inclement weather, because frankly if you did, you’d be stuck in insulated winter boots for three months every year—not a good look.
+Suede shoes, boots, and jackets are a big fashion yes.
+Keeping your suede in good shape?
+That’s where things get more complicated—wintry elements like rain, sleet, and snow aren’t particularly kind to suede items, and April showers just make things worse.
+That said, with a little bit of planning, and some extra attention, you don’t have to make fashion choices based on inclement weather.

 Here, our six tips to make sure you suede shoes and boots look as good as new.